Distinguished Alumni Awards

 The Distinguished Alumni Awards were established in 1986 as a way to recognize those graduates who have made a difference.
 With each graduation ceremony emerges a new group of leaders from the hallowed halls of this College.
 Upon graduation, our alumni are ready to represent the best Daemen has to offer in the fields of business, finance, medicine, health sciences, education, law, government, and the arts.
 Award selection is determined by the governing body of the alumni association.
-The awardees are chosen by a committee of alumni representative.
+The awardees are chosen by a committee of alumni representatives.
 We have recognized the vast array of growth, achievements, and societal contributions of our alumni.
-You can view the 2020 event here: YouTube

 2021 Distinguished Alumni Award Recipients

 Rizzo served as Chair of the National Alumni Board of Governors from 2015-18.
 A generous donor and advocate for alums, Rizzo believes strongly in giving back to the college and ensuring that the students of today have the rich experience she had as an undergraduate.
 She received a bachelor’s degree in Theatre Arts at the college.